paxdotdev/pax/lab-journal-zb.md

 a method/handler.

-Either: bundle all HandlerRegistry<T> Ts into PropertiesCoproduct, or store a distinct HandlerRegistry<RectangleProperties> (e.g.) per dyn RenderNode
+Either: bundle all HandlerRegistry<T> Ts into PropertiesCoproduct, or store a distinct HandlerRegistry<RectangleProperties> (e.g.) per dyn InstanceNode

 Engine has an intent to dispatch an event, an element ID, and event-specific args (ArgsTick, for example.)

-Look up element by id, get `dyn RenderNode`
+Look up element by id, get `dyn InstanceNode`

 could expose `dispatch_event()` on `RenderNode` —
 challenge is passing the right `&mut self` into the registered method call.